 The second option is a whole-home generator, which “provides reliable backup electricity to your entire home.”
 With this setup, you won’t even notice the power is out.
 Life continues as normal, with every light, appliance, and outlet working seamlessly.
 This is the ideal choice for complete peace of mind and uninterrupted comfort.

-Finding the Right Size for Your Home
+Finding the Perfect Generator Size for Your Home

 Once you know your electrical load and have decided between essential or whole-home coverage, you can pinpoint the right generator size.
 For example, a typical 2,000-square-foot house might need a generator between 22 kW and 30 kW, but “the exact size depends on how many appliances and systems you want to power.”
 A home with electric heat and a hot tub will have very different needs than one with gas appliances.